-Flood Update: FEMA closing centers; rebates for flood-recovery purchases
+Flood Update: Ongoing FEMA help; rebates for flood-recovery purchases

 FEMA closing last two Vermont centers

-This Saturday, Nov.
-23, the Federal Emergency Management Agency will be closing the last two of its Disaster Recovery Centers in Vermont.
+On Saturday, Nov.
+23, the Federal Emergency Management Agency will close the last two of its Disaster Recovery Centers in Vermont.

 Monday, Nov.
 25, is the deadline for Vermonters to file claims for assistance from FEMA for flood-related damages from this past July.